UtkarshGupta-07/postman-api-testing/README.md

+Pizza Store API

 The application demonstrates CRUD (Create, Read, Update, Delete) operations on pizza items stored in memory.
 The system allows adding new pizzas, viewing available pizzas, updating pizza details, and deleting pizzas.
 The application is tested using Postman, a widely used API testing tool.
 It is made using front end(JavaScript) and backend(Node.js) technologies.

  OBJECTIVES:-

->To build a backend system using Express.js.
+>To build a backend system using Mode.js.

 >To perform CRUD operations on pizza items.